Correlations in a quantum switch-based heat engine with measurements: A proof-of-principle demonstration: Methods and error analysis

 \section{Methods and error analysis}

-For the proof-of-principle demonstration of the extended heat engine, we implemented its quantum-circuit on the \texttt{ibmq\_nairobi} ($7$~qubits) and \texttt{ibmq\_kyoto} ($127$~qubits) processors, accessed via the IBM Quantum Experience platform~\cite{ibm_retired}.
-To reconstruct the joint state of the working medium, $\mathbf{Q}$, and control system, $\mathbf{C}$, after each stroke, we performed complete quantum state tomography.
-For each experimental point, the circuit sequence was executed up to the desired stroke and executed $10$~times at different time intervals, averaging over $8000$~shots per configuration.
-Statistical fluctuations in the reconstructed density matrices define the error bars shown in Section \ref{subsec:exp}.
+For the proof-of-principle demonstration of the extended heat engine, we implemented its quantum circuit on the \texttt{ibmq\_nairobi} ($7$~qubits) and \texttt{ibmq\_kyoto} ($127$~qubits) processors, accessed via the IBM Quantum Experience platform~\cite{ibm_retired}.
+To reconstruct the joint state of the working medium $\mathbf{Q}$ and the control system $\mathbf{C}$ after each stroke, we performed complete quantum state tomography.
+For each experimental point, the circuit was run up to the desired stroke and executed $10$~times at different time intervals, averaging over $8000$~shots per configuration.
+Statistical fluctuations in the reconstructed density matrices define the error bars shown in Section~\ref{subsec:exp}.